floraison/flor/doc/procedures/trap.md

 The range limit determines what is the range, or scope of the trap.
 By default the trap only care about nodes below its parent.
-In other words, the trap binds itself to its parent and observes the messages occuring in the execution in the branch of nodes whose root is the parent.
+In other words, the trap binds itself to its parent and observes the messages occurring in the execution in the branch of nodes whose root is the parent.

 The possible values for `range:` are: